-- 1. Go to the MyVCCCD student portal and drop the waitlisted class in Registration Planner. - Click on Current Schedule and select "Edit or Drop Classes"
+- 1. Go to the MyVCCCD student portal and drop the waitlisted class in Registration Planner. - Click on Current Schedule and select "Edit or Drop Classes" - On the Registration Status of the class, select "Drop Before Class Begins" and Save.

-NOTE: Start on step 2 if you are not waitlisted in the class.
+- NOTE: Start on step 2 if you are not waitlisted in the class. - 2.
+Click on